 Cheap spring getaways

-Here are 20 spots where a fun weekend costs $100 or less.
+Here are 20 places where a fun weekend won't break the budget.

 After a long winter, everyone deserves a spring getaway.